Molecular diversity as a biosignature: Methods

 \subsection{Dissimilarity between samples}

 Several metrics have been proposed for quantifying the similarity between evenness curves.
 Prior studies have employed a range of approaches, including pointwise permutation tests across selected values of $q$, comparisons based on area under the curve (AUC), and various metrics derived from Functional Data Analysis (FDA).\cite{di2016environmental, vishne2025diversity, golini2025functional} However, evenness curves are, by construction, smooth and monotonically decreasing functions of $q$, with values inherently coupled through their shared dependence on the underlying abundance distribution.
 Consequently, FDA-based techniques exaggerate small global displacements by accumulating their effects across the domain of $q$.
 This results in separations with inflated statistical significance even when compositional differences are small.
-A detailed comparison between several dissimilarity metrics can be found in the Extended Data.
+A detailed comparison of several dissimilarity metrics is provided in the Supplementary Information.

 Moreover, distributions of evenness curves are nonlinearly dependent on the underlying distributions of species abundances from which they are computed (see Richness and Evenness of Samples).
 This precludes the use of parametric significance tests, such as $z$- or $t$-tests, and requires a nonparametric approach that treats the distributions empirically.\cite{efron1994introduction}